 Holistic and personal development skills

-This includes raising awareness of topics such as safeguarding, PREVENT, County Lines, British values and equality and diversity.
+This includes raising awareness of topics such as safeguarding, PREVENT, County Lines, British values, sustainability, citizenship and equality and diversity.

 End Point Assessment